Jurassic Park: Dinosaurs on screen

 For Jurassic Park, Spielberg sought to go beyond a simple monster movie, with Carter stating that they "tried to find the animal in the dinosaur as opposed to the monster in the dinosaur.
 The idea was not to make them any less threatening, but rather to keep them from doing as much 'monster schtick.'"
 Underscoring this point, Spielberg banned the words "monster" and "creature" on set, forcing the crew to refer to the dinosaurs as "animals" instead.
 Spielberg hired paleontologist Jack Horner to ensure that the dinosaurs would be designed and portrayed accurately, based on then-current knowledge of the animals.
-Certain concepts about dinosaurs were followed, like the theory that they evolved into birds and had very little in common with lizards.
-This prompted the removal of the raptors' flicking tongues in early animatics, as Horner complained it was implausible.
+Certain concepts about dinosaurs were followed, like the theory that they evolved into birds and were not related to reptiles; Horner was a strong advocate for the theory, which was not widely accepted at the time.
+This prompted the removal of the raptors' flicking tongues in early animatics, as Horner complained it was implausible; his suggestion for a replacement shot, the kitchen door window fogging up as a raptor breathes on it, emphasized that the raptors were warm-blooded like birds but unlike reptiles.
+Horner accepted that some artistic license would be used, stating that "if I could demonstrate that something was true or not true, then he would go with that, but if I had some question about it and we didn’t really have much evidence about it, he would go with whatever he thought would make the best movie".

 Despite the film title's referencing the Jurassic period, Brachiosaurus and Dilophosaurus are the only dinosaurs featured that lived during that time; the other species in the film did not exist until the Cretaceous.
 The latter period is mentioned early in the film when Grant describes the ferocity of Velociraptor to a young boy, saying: "Try to imagine yourself in the Cretaceous period".